sunny/active_currency/README.md

 # ActiveCurrency

-Rails plugin to retrieve and store the currency rates daily to integrate with the `money-rails` gem.
+Rails plugin to retrieve and store the currency rates daily to integrate with the [money-rails] gem.

 ## Rationale

-Storing the current currency rates in the database using ActiveCurrency provides the following advantages:
+Storing the current currency rates with ActiveCurrency provides the following
+advantages:

 - Lets you query for the currency rate you actually used in your application at any given time.